 Component Differences

 There are some serious divides when it comes to the groupset of each of these bikes.
-The Cannondales entries opt for V-brakes which saves on the weight factor, while the Giant has Tektro TK-R312 brakes and the FX 7.2, the Tektro linear-pull.
-The others go the disc brake route for better stopping power which makes them worthy of consideration for this type of ride.
+The Cannondales entries opt for V-brakes, which saves on the weight factor, while the Giant has Tektro TK-R312 brakes and the FX 7.2, the Tektro linear-pull.
+The others go the disc brake route for better stopping power which makes them worthy of consideration for this ride.